Congaree puts its course, mission on display on PGA Tour | Times Leader

 The course ranks as No. 2 in South Carolina, according to Golf Digest’s 2021 ratings — behind only the Ocean Course at Kiawah Island, which hosted the PGA Championship last month.

 Golf was only part of the club’s mission.
-It was started by billionaire businessmen Dan Friedkin and the late Robert McNair, who owned the NFL’s Houston Texans.
+It was started by billionaire businessmen Dan Friedkin and the late Bob McNair, who owned the NFL’s Houston Texans.

 The two planned a place where members, some 200 who are referred to as ambassadors, spent significant time on philanthropy and growing the game.